Print budgets – saving money on marketing collateral

 Are you setting a print budget?

-Marketing managers aren’t allocating their marketing budget to print anymore.
-At least you might think that when you read some online articles.
+Marketing managers need to allocate marketing budget to activity that delivers results.
+Should that budget be spent on print anymore?
+You might think that when you read some online articles it should not.
 Why?
 Apparently print is dead.
 We beg to differ.
 Some ‘experts’ say that by 2020 most printed media will be gone.
 Just look at the predictions that were made about television.
 Before it became the greatest influence on society – Dr Lee De Forest had the following to say about the future of TV –

 “While theoretically and technically television may be feasible, commercially and financially it is an impossibility, and a development of which we waste little time dreaming.”